postlund/pyatv/docs/documentation/getting_started.md

 It is recommended that you read the [Documentation](../documentation/) section to get a better grasp of how pyatv works.
 Then continue with [Development](../development) once you are ready to write some code.
+Next is however a tutorial you can follow if you want to try out creating a simple application!